Bunds hit 3-week highs as mixed data keeps central banks dovish

 Data on Wednesday showed German consumer sentiment hit six-year highs, meeting expectations, but French industry morale fell and undershot forecasts.
 On Tuesday, the German Ifo business sentiment survey rose less than forecast.

-"This side of the Atlantic we get the new LTRO (longterm ECB loans) speculation doing the rounds fired up by (ECB President Mario) Draghi and that's another thing reversing the big monetary tightening that's been played out on the market."
+This week's economic figures raised the risk that markets are pricing in a faster recovery than they should and supported top-rated government paper.

-Bund futures rose 40 ticks on the day to settle at 139.94 their highest level in three weeks.
+"Investors are looking for signals that the economic recovery will continue in the euro zone.
+Recent indicators have been mixed," said Rabobank market economist Emile Cardon, who expected lower German yields in the near term.

-They were about two-and-a-half points above the lows hit before the U.S. Fed shocked the market by deciding not to begin trimming its stimulus last week.
+Bund futures were 11 ticks up on the day at 139.65, having hit a three-week high of 139.86 earlier in the session.
+They were about two-and-a-half points above the lows hit before the U.S. Federal Reserve shocked the market by deciding not to begin trimming its stimulus last week.

 The Fed was not the only central bank that surprised markets with its soft stance.

-European Central Bank policymakers including Draghi said earlier this week it was too early to end crisis measures and that unconventional tools such as new long-term loans to banks remained a possibility.
+European Central Bank policymakers including President Mario Draghi said earlier this week that it was too early to end crisis measures and that unconventional tools such as new long-term loans to banks remained a possibility.

 Helped mainly by the ECB's reassurances of a loose policy, Italy paid the lowest yield in four months to sell zero-coupon two-year paper on Wednesday.